ericearl/bids-branding/Brand-Guide.md

 A strong and consistent brand design will enhance BIDS' recognition within the neuroscience community and effectively communicate its values and goals, fostering greater trust and engagement.

 ## About Brain Imaging Data Structure (BIDS)
 BIDS is a community-driven specification standard designed to restructure the organization and sharing of neuroimaging and behavioral data.
 Historically, the lack of a standardized format for neuroimaging data led to inconsistencies and inefficiencies, even among researchers within the same lab.
-BIDS therefore addresses this issue by providing a simple, intuitive, and easily adoptable framework that ensures data consistency and facilitates collaboration.
+BIDS therefore addresses this issue by providing a simple, intuitive, and easily adaptable framework that ensures data consistency and facilitates collaboration.
 Inspired by the internal format of the OpenNeuro repository, BIDS was developed with contributions from a diverse group of neuroscientists.
 The specification is based on straightforward file formats and folder structures that reflect current lab practices, making it accessible to scientists from various backgrounds.
 BIDS has fostered a robust ecosystem of tools and resources, including:
 •	The BIDS specification, detailing data organization.